clay-run/action-template-nodejs/README.md

 ### Action package definition and action definitions

-The src/ directory must contain an index.js that contains the action definition.
-Please open the file to see what an action definition looks like.
+The `src/` directory must contain an `index.js` file, which contains the action package definition.
+Please review the example `index.js` file in this action package to learn more about action package definitions.
-The file src/get_top_reddit_posts.js contains an example of an action definition that implements the features available to the action creator.
+The file `src/get_top_reddit_posts.js` contains an example of an action definition that implements the various features available to the action creator.

 ### Running your actions locally during development

 In order to test your actions, you can run the following command:
-`npm run action your-action-name path-to-your-action-input-file` e.g. `npm run action gettopredditposts sample_data/test_get_top_reddit_posts.js`
+`npm run action your-action-name path/to/input/file`

 - where `your-action-name` is the action name as defined in the action definition
-- where `path-to-your-action-input-file` is a sample input object for the action
+- where `path/to/input/file` is a sample input data for the action
-- make sure to install the dependencies, including the clay action client by running `npm install`
+- make sure to first install the dependencies before running the command, including the clay action client by running `npm install`

+e.g. `npm run action gettopredditposts sample_data/test_get_top_reddit_posts.js`

-The directory sample_data/ contains two input files to illustrate this.
+The directory sample_data/ contains a sample input file to illustrate its usage.